geckooooo/purkinje-device/README.md

 # purkinje-device
-Code that drives the Purkinje Device.
+Code that drives the Purkinje Device

 ## The Purkinje Device
-The Purkinje Device is a very simple electronic device--a form of stroboscopic light stimulation (SLS)--that causes the user to experience a form of hallucination known as a [Purkinje patterns](https://www.photonics.com/Articles/Flashing_LED_goggles_spark_visual_hallucinations/a36056).
+The Purkinje Device is a very simple electronic device--a form of stroboscopic light stimulation (SLS)--that causes the user to experience a form of hallucination known as [Purkinje patterns](https://www.photonics.com/Articles/Flashing_LED_goggles_spark_visual_hallucinations/a36056).

 These hallucinations are perceptual disturbances, such as patterns of geometric shapes, colors, or spirals, that occurs when a person is exposed to a certain kind of flickering or stroboscopic light.

 > [!NOTE]
 > This [entoptic phenomenon](https://en.wikipedia.org/wiki/Entoptic_phenomenon) was first documented by the physiologist [Jan Evangelista Purkinje](https://en.wikipedia.org/wiki/Jan_Evangelista_Purkyně) in 1819.

 The physical device is simply two banks of LEDs--one for each eye--driven by an Arduino.
 Each bank can have 20-30 LEDs.
-I wired them up as two rectangles on the breadboard, shaped and spaced to align my eyes when held up to my face.
+I wired them up as two rectangles on a breadboard, shaped and spaced to align my eyes when held up to my face.

-The code drives the LEDs such that:

-### Color (Light Frequency)
+### Key Properties
+Visual induction of Purkinke hallucinations are driven by these properties:

+#### Light Frequency (Color)
 High-intensity white LEDs (5mm or 10mm) can be used.
 Red LEDs (around 660nm wavelengths) can also be effective as they penetrate closed eyelids well.

-### Rhythmicity (Blinking Frequency)
+#### Rhythmicity (Blinking Frequency)
 The LEDs flash such that they are on for 3ms and then off for varying intervals to create different visual effects.
 My anecdotal, empirical findings are:

 * 25ms: white with line patterns